trailandski/Springify/README.md

 1. *configs/product-types.csv*: Applies shipping levels to products based on sub class.
 2. *Shipping Level Custom Field*: Applies shipping levels to specific items.
 A shipping level given at this level will override *configs/product-types.csv*.
 ### What if a shipping level is not specified in the config file or at the item level?
 In that case, the item will still be published to Shopify.
-However, the item will be marked as "In-Store Pickup" I think this is the best solution.
-Itt makes the problem easy to spot, and customers are still able to shop for the item.
+The item will be assigned a default shipping level of 1.

 ## Pricing
 To prevent MAP breakage, Springify requires that all item's have a set MAP threshold.
 You can set the